LordRadai/DS2-SOTFS-CT/README.md

 # Dark Souls II Scholar of the First Sin Cheat Engine table
-This is an update from the original DS2 CT made by Aatvark https://gist.github.com/Atvaark/f308e1d8e00e07106452
+This is an update from the original DS2 CT made by Aatvark https://gist.github.com/Atvaark/f308e1d8e00e07106452 Fork of this table made by Boblord: https://github.com/boblord14/Dark-Souls-2-SotFS-CT-Bob-Edition

 I host this table in my Discord server, where we also discuss DS2 modding in general: https://discord.gg/mBf9mT2